 The first annual Logan Brinson Elvis Festival

-The first annual Logan Brinson Elvis Festival at the Lebanon Expo Center in Lebanon, Pa.
+Jeffrey Krick talks to a fan during his performance at the first Logan Brinson Elvis Festival at the Lebanon Expo Center in Lebanon, Pa.
 All proceeds for the show will benefit The Lovis Foundation.

 Start the conversation, or Read more at PennLive.com.